 This salsa is perfect for chips!
 I like to use a nice deep firm chip like that pictured above so I can get lots of salsa on my chip!

-This salsa is also really yummy served on top of a baked sweet potato along with some black beans.
+This salsa is also really yummy when served on top of a baked sweet potato along with some black beans.

 I also really enjoy this fresh fruit salsa on a salad with a lite vinaigrette or another squeeze of lime juice.